- Appointment and Assessment of Teaching at Partner Provider Locations Procedure

 - For Off-shore students: forward to Student Finance the Schedule of Enrolment.

-- Forward all relevant documentation to the University (relevant Faculty, Finance and/or Student Management as directed), to include:
+- Forward all relevant documentation to the University (relevant School, Finance and/or Student Management as directed), to include:

 - Enrolment documentation

 - Evidence of Tuition Fee Payment which can be made by any of the following methods:

 - Bank Draft;

 - Enrolment process: Assist students with enrolment, including change of courses, withdrawal from study and leave of absences, ensuring all necessary documentation is forwarded to the relevant area within the required time frames.

 - Appointing local lecturing and teaching staff: Ensure all lecturers and tutors have been approved by the relevant School prior to employing the lecturer or tutor.

 - Provide lecturers, tutors and administrative support for students in the delivery of the program.